PaulaCiocu/BookVerse/README.md

 ### Prerequisites
   - Java Development Kit (JDK 11+)
   - Flutter SDK
-> **Note:** The application connects to a cloud-hosted PostgreSQL database (Neon).
-Connection details are managed securely via environment variables.
+> **Note:** Connection details for the database and Firebase are managed securely and are not included in the repository.

 ### Clone the  repository:
    ```bash